jimhigson/oboe.js-dissertation/main/main.md

 echoing the unix command line tradition for small programs which each do exactly one thing.
-As well as being a small library, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be be agnostic as to which other libraries or programming styles it will be combined with.
+As well as being a small library, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be agnostic as to which other libraries or programming styles it will be combined with.
 Oboe feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, keeping below this limit whilst writing readable